Free Virtual Conference Open to the Public

 An important part of this new environment of accountability are technological innovations that enable continuous recording of operating room activities (video, audio, and other sensor data).
 These are designed to support quality improvement, performance assessment, and patient safety, and they have shown significant promise in enhancing surgical care.
 Furthermore, both nationally and internationally, lawmakers have proposed mandatory operating room recording for these reasons.
 However, the potential for widespread recording of operating room activities combined with expectations of transparency raises many difficult, unanswered questions in need of close study and analysis.

-This first global conference on the Ethical, Legal and Social Implications of Surgical Video will bring together experts in ethics, law and surgery to examine the potential impact of this paradigm shift towards objective recording.
-The meeting will include public panel sessions, as well as breakout groups to identify knowledge gaps and set research agendas for the coming year.
+This first global conference on the Ethical, Legal and Social Implications of Surgical Video brought together experts in ethics, law and surgery to examine the potential impact of this paradigm shift towards objective recording.
+The meeting included public panel sessions, as well as breakout groups to identify knowledge gaps and set research agendas for the coming year.

-The leadership of this conference values inclusion and diversity, the voice of the public, and elevation of early-stage researchers and scholars; this meeting will be planned and conducted in accordance with these values.
+The leadership of this conference values inclusion and diversity, the voice of the public, and elevation of early-stage researchers and scholars; this meeting was planned and conducted in accordance with these values.

-The first global meeting on Ethical, Legal and Social Implications of Surgical Recording will be held virtually on May 14th, 2021.
+The first global meeting on Ethical, Legal and Social Implications of Surgical Recording was held virtually on May 14th, 2021.
 All times listed are Central Time.
-The morning introduction and panel sessions are open to any registered attendee.
-Registration is free.

 Open Sessions - Live Stream